dancer1325/aws-organizations-docs/doc_source/orgs_introduction.md

 When you enable an AWS service to perform tasks on your behalf in your organization's member accounts, AWS Organizations creates an [IAM service\-linked role](http://aws.amazon.com/blogs/security/introducing-an-easier-way-to-delegate-permissions-to-aws-services-service-linked-roles/) for that service in each member account\.
 The service\-linked role has predefined IAM permissions that allow the other AWS service to perform specific tasks in your organization and its accounts\.
 For this to work, all accounts in an organization automatically have a [service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html?icmpid=docs_iam_console#iam-term-service-linked-role)\.
 This role enables the AWS Organizations service to create the service\-linked roles required by AWS services for which you enable trusted access\.
 These additional service\-linked roles are attached to IAM permission policies that enable the specified service to perform only those tasks that are required by your configuration choices\.
 For more information, see [Using AWS Organizations with other AWS services](orgs_integrate_services.md)\.

 **Global access**
+* AWS Organizations
+  * GLOBAL service /
-AWS Organizations is a global service with a single endpoint that works from any and all AWS Regions\.
-You don't need to explicitly select a region to operate in\.
+    * 1! endpoint / -- works from -- ANY and ALL AWS Regions
+      * -> 👀NOT need to explicitly select a region 👀

 **Data replication that is eventually consistent**
 AWS Organizations, like many other AWS services, is [eventually consistent](https://wikipedia.org/wiki/Eventual_consistency)\.
 AWS Organizations achieves high availability by replicating data across multiple servers in AWS data centers within its Region\.
 If a request to change some data is successful, the change is committed and safely stored\.
 However, the change must then be replicated across the multiple servers\.
 For more information, see [Changes that I make aren't always immediately visible](orgs_troubleshoot_general.md#troubleshoot_general_eventual-consistency)\.